gfxdisp/ColorVideoVDP/README.md

 ## Other metrics

-A command-line argument `--metric` can be used to specify one more more metric to run.
-The available options are:
+A command-line argument `--metric` can be used to specify one more more metrics to run.
+Run with `--help` to see the list of available metrics.
+Those are explained in [metrics.md](./metrics.md).

-* `cvvdp` - ColorVideoVDP
-* `pu-psnr-rgb` - PSNR calculated on PU21-encoded RGB values (see [PU21](https://github.com/gfxdisp/PU21) for more info on PU21 encoding).
-* `pu-psnr-y` - PSNR calculated on PU21-encoded luminance values
-* `dm-preview` or `dm-preview-exr` - a fake metric that outputs either HDR h.265 (.mp4) video (`dm-preview`) or OpenEXR frames (`dm-preview-exr`) with the output of the display model.
-It can be used to check or debug the display model.
-Use `--output-dir` to specify the directory in which the files should be written.

 ## Display model preview